axlan/tis100-fpga/README.md

 # Prior Work

 My main resource was the links in <https://tis100.complexity.nl/links.html>.
-Ias pretty much all the resources I'd need along with source for a bunch of emulators.
+It had pretty much all the resources I'd need along with source for a bunch of emulators.

 When I moved to using a block design in the project I used scripts created by marcel42 https://forums.xilinx.com/t5/Vivado-TCL-Community/Using-version-control-with-Vivado-in-project-mode/td-p/863202